 Where designs are proposed that will vary from these Design Guidelines, they will be assessed on their design merit by the Design Review Panel.
-Variations will only be considered where it can be demonstrated that they still achieve the desired objectives for the creation of an aspirational community at Pallara.
+Variations will only be considered where it can be demonstrated that they still achieve the desired objectives for the creation of an aspirational waterside community in Newport.